rpalmore/BookLove/README.md

 # BookLove

+BookLove is a virtual book club that allows friendly discussion no matter where you are&mdash;in real life, or in the book!
+Our "no-spoilers" app ensures you only see conversations related to the chapters you've read.

-DO you wish you could be in a book club but you don't have time or you don't live near your friends?
-Join BookLove!
-BookLove is a virtual book club where you and your friends can read and discuss books together.
-Take turns being captain and let your friends vote on which book from your Goodreads "To-Read" shelf to read.
-Discussion entries require a chapter input, so your friend who always gives away spoilers can't ruin the moment for you anymore.
-Also, visit your club member's pages to see how far they are in the book, and even get a text when one of your friends has finished!
-This is a fresh take on online reading with friends.
+We offer your community a peek at your Goodreads profile and "to-read" shelf for book selection ideas.
+Take turns picking a book for the club, visit your friend's profile pages to see how far they are in the book, and when you'e done, share the news!
+We'll send a text to your group when you're finished&mdash;for motivation and/or bragging rights.
+This is a fresh take on reading with friends.

 ## Getting Started

 Link to App: [BookLove](https://teambooklove.herokuapp.com/)

-## Built With
+## Built with

 * React
 * React-router